 A 120 dB Delta-sigma modulation ADC is used for conversion.
-This IC samples at a high rate, digitally filters and decimates the data, and then outputs the data.
-This output data is then filtered and decimated by the DSP before the final resolution is achieved.
-Different sample rates are achieved by decimating more or less.
-Delta Sigma ADC output one bit of data at a high rate which is to be filtered to produce higher resolution at lower sample rates.
+This IC samples at a high rate, digitally filters and decimates the data, and then outputs the data to the DSP.
+The DSP further filters and decimates the data to achieve the desired resolution.
+Different sample rates are achieved by decimating to a greater or lesser extent.
+Delta Sigma ADC output one bit of data at a high rate which is filtered to produce higher resolution at lower sample rates.
 Sample rate is traded off for resolution.
 This works because the delta sigma modulator has all its quantization noise at frequencies which are later filtered out.

-Figure 2: Block diagram of the digitiser module.
+Figure 3: Block diagram of the digitiser module.